Driving excellence in healthcare and the life sciences

 - Integrate on-site learning from innovative firms and organizations in multiple countries

 - Drive strategic change within and across healthcare and life sciences organizations and systems

 - Learn leading edge tools for making effective decisions with available data

 - Design innovative solutions at Rotman's Creative Destruction Lab

 Who should consider the program

 Candidates are mid-to-senior level professionals from industry, providers and service delivery organizations, consulting firms, public agencies, science, and payers in the healthcare and life sciences sector around the world who seek to advance their leadership careers.

 The program is designed to link the traditional silos in which healthcare providers, payers, scientists, suppliers, agencies, and other stakeholders typically interact only at arm’s length.
 The program brings together participants from across the full sector and teach why and how you can create patient value and system strength by integrating more effectively across boundaries, both within and across organizations, regions and countries.

 An international perspective

-Classes take place onsite in Toronto, the San Francisco Bay Area, Singapore and online.
+Classes take place onsite in Toronto, the San Francisco Bay Area, Singapore, London, UK and area, and online.
 The curriculum is designed for you to examine what’s possible ‘at home’ — wherever your home is — by learning from other systems.
 Site visits and networking events introduce you to senior executives who are experts in doing business in the region.
 You will hear first-hand about their paths to leadership, gaining a real-world perspective that will have an extraordinary impact on your learning experience.